 Salah S A Obayya joined Zewail City of Science and Technology (ZC) in 2012

 Where he is now Chair Professor and Founding Director of Center for Photonics and Smart Materials (CPSM).
-Previously, he was the Vice Chairman of ZC (President), and Director-General of Research Institutes at the same institution.
+Previously, he was the Vice-Chair for Academic Affairs and Director-General of Research Institutes at the same institution.
 Prior to Zewail City, he took up several academic posts at Brunel University UK (tenured Associate Professor, 2002), University of Leeds, UK (tenured Professor, 2006) and University of South Wales, UK (tenured Chair Professor, 2008) where he was the Founding Director of Photonics and Broadband Communications (PBC) Research Center and also he was the Director of Postgraduate Programs at the same institution.
 In May 2006, he has been naturalised as “British” citizen.

 He has established an outstanding international reputation in the area of green nanophotonics with focus on the intelligent computational modeling of modern nano-photonic devices enabling technologies needed to realise low-carbon green society.
 He has published 238 journal publications, mostly in OSA, IEEE and IET/IEE, authored 3 books (Computational Photonics, Wiley 2010 and Computational Liquid Crystal Photonics, Wiley 2016, Computational of Photonic sensors,2018) both are adopted references for Graduate Programs in Photonics at international Universities, and 252 conference papers in international conference in photonics, many of these are invited talks, and keynote lectures, attracted external funding, from both industry and Research Councils, in the region of $ 4M, and supervised to successful completion 30 PhD students, over 70 MSc/MRes/MPhil students and 15 postdoctoral research fellows.
 He led the team that developed one of the world’s best comprehensive numerical packages for the analysis, design and optimization of nano-photonic devices, and subsystems, where a number of “world-first” numerical approaches have been developed.
 His numerical package has been widely adopted by both academic and industrial Photonics communities to analyze, design and optimize the performance of a wide range of nano-photonic devices employed for applications in solar cells, optical telecoms, sensing, optical imaging and encryption and other applications.